wolfv6/keybrd/doc/keybrd_library_developer_guide.md

   <!-- http://stackoverflow.com/questions/2198241/best-practice-for-c-function-commenting -->

 ## Trace of keybrd scan
-Arduino does not have a debugger; so here is a list of functions in the order that they are called.
+Arduino does not have a debugger.
+So here is the next best thing; a list of functions in the order that they are called.
 Refer to it like a table of contents while reading the keybrd library.

 ```
     Matrix::scan()                          for each row
         Row::process()
+            Row::wait()
             Row::scan()
                 RowPort_*::setActivePin*()      strobe row on
                                                 for each col port